 We believe that student enrollment is driven by personal interactions and your attention shouldn’t wane once international students have paid their deposit.
 Whether it’s summer or not, bring down your international student melt rates by continuing to nurture your relationships with students and by supporting them through the common stumbling blocks they encounter on the path to enrollment.

-Subscribe to our emails for more international student recruitment insights.
+Follow us on LinkedIn for more international student recruitment insights.